jina-ai/jina/docs/chapters/traversal/index.md

 # Initialised a document as root with 0 chunks.
 print(len(root.chunks))
 >>> 0
-# Initialise two documents and add as a chunk to root.
+# Initialise two documents and add as chunks to root.
 with Document() as chunk1:
     chunk1.text = 'What is love?'
     root.chunks.add(chunk1)